OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 This architecture prevents less hardened backend components or higher risk services like databases from being exposed to the internet directly.
 It also provides common, public functionality access to the internet to avoid additional routing overhead.
 This architecture can be secured more easily by focusing on security at the entry points and separating functionality, putting non-public or sensitive information inside a private subnet where it will be harder to access by external parties.

 ## Trust Boundaries
 Trust boundaries are connections between components within a system where a trust decision has to be made by the components.
 Another way to phrase it, this boundary is a point where two components with potentially different trust levels meet.
 These boundaries can range in scale, from the degrees of trust given to users interacting with an application, to trusting or verifying specific claims between code functions or components within a cloud architecture.
-Generally speaking however, trusting each component to perform its function correctly and securely suffices.
-Therefore, trust boundaries mainly occur in the connections between cloud components, and between the application and third party elements, like end users and other vendors.
+Generally speaking however, trusting each component to perform its function correctly and securely, suffices.
+Therefore, trust boundaries likely will occur in the connections between cloud components, and between the application and third party elements, like end users and other vendors.

-As an example of a trust boundary, consider the architecture below.
+As an example, consider the architecture below.
 An API gateway connects to multiple compute instances in a chain.
 Separately, there exists an authentication server, which can verify the integrity of a Json Web Token at any stage of the process.
 As shown by the dotted lines, trust boundaries exist between each compute component, the API gateway and the authentication server, even though many or all of the elements could be in the same application.

 ![Trust Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_1.png)

 ### Exploring Different Levels of Trust